 Here’s where I shine:

-“My agency background ensures that I can write authoritatively about pretty much any industry you work in.”
+“My background ensures that I can write authoritatively about pretty much any industry you work in.”

-“I am savvy about everything from networking to social media to negotiation to business etiquette.”
+“I am savvy about everything from networking to job hunting to negotiation to business etiquette.”

 “The experts I call on shed light on the latest theories and best practices.”

 Parenting/Family/Education: I have three boys, so as you can imagine, I am immersed in the whole world that is kid-topia.
 The experts I call on – from psychologists to doctors to moms in the trenches – shed light on the latest theories and best practices – and what works and doesn’t.
-I am adept at writing about family dynamics and tips to make everything easier, from raising a reader to dealing with homework to organizing all their amazing artwork.
+I am particularly adept at writing about the teen/tween phase, all the way up to the college journey.
 I am also knowledgeable about how to take topics like personal finance, nutrition, sustainability and other similar issues and put them into context for families with the help of experts and “BTDT moms” alike.

 “Nothing brings me more joy than sharing my passion with others.”

-The bottom line is that as an inquisitive observer and voracious reader of anything I can get my hands or eyes on, I love to spot trends and “news you can use” and help put it into context to create newsy, timely copy for your publication or company.
+The bottom line is that as an inquisitive observer and voracious reader of anything I can get my hands or eyes on, I love to spot trends and “news you can use” and help put it into context to create newsy, timely copy for your brand or publication.

 Let’s talk about how I can do that for you!